Direct Provider Session

 • If the user is on a desktop or laptop

-• Displaying the URI as a QR code and prompt the user to scan it
+• Display the URI as a QR code and prompt the user to scan it OR

 • If the user is already on their phone

-• Displaying the URI as a button and prompt the user to tap it
+• Display the URI as a button and prompt the user to tap it

 Handling nextStep.refresh

-If nextStep.refresh is non-null, then the deep link is time-bound and will be rendered unusable after some time.
+If nextStep.refresh is non-null, then the value of nextStep.content is time-bound and will be rendered unusable after some time.

-The value of nextStep.refreshAfter is a UTC date/time; Trinsic recommends you refresh the deep link at this time.
+The value of nextStep.refreshAfter is a UTC date/time; Trinsic recommends you refresh the content at this time.

 To refresh, call the Refresh Step Content API, passing in the resultsAccessKey contained in resultCollection.resultsAccessKey.